 Much of the work that occurs at an airport is physical.
 The work can involve exposure to extremely loud noises and extreme temperatures.
 Work at the airport can also involve lifting and carrying heavy baggage and other items.
 Even work performed at a customer service counter involves standing for many hours in a day.
 When airport workers suffer an injury or develop a degenerative condition due to their work, Pennsylvania’s workers’ compensation system can provide benefits.
 The lawyers of Schmidt, Kirifides & Rassias can help guide injured workers through the process from start to finish.

-Airports in and Around Philadelphia County Where Workers Can Suffer Injuries
+Airports in and Around Philadelphia and Delaware County Where Workers Can Suffer Injuries

 There are several airports in and around Philadelphia County.
 The main and largest airport in the area is Philadelphia International Airport.
 Passenger airlines utilizing the airport include: